 My thinking as to how Kant might have wanted to deal with an atheist.

-1. Recognition of the thing on its own as a necessary assumption for all human uses of understanding, and that we know it is real, but cannot say anything about it except as it
+1. First we consider a recognition of the thing on its own as a necessary assumption for all human uses of understanding, and that we know it is real, but cannot say anything about it except as it

 A. appears to us in the guise of the Object of Experience (subject to time and space and laws of nature), or